SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 ## Overview of the user settings

-The DataMiner Cube user settings are divided in several different sections:
+The DataMiner Cube user settings are divided in the following sections:

 - [General settings](#general-settings)